-My research on disagreements about the role of moral values in political life has led to a new interest in the ethical implications of digital technologies.
+Ethics of Emerging Technologies: My research on disagreements about the role of moral values in political life has led to a new interest in the ethics of digital technologies.
 There are two parts of this project, currently funded by a Complex Moral Problems Grant awarded by Georgetown University.
 First, I am investigating the scope and terms of valid consent in the digital age.
 What are we authorizing when we permit use of our personal data?
 What is required to achieve morally transformative digital consent?
 Second, I am extending my work in political liberalism to consider the impact of digital media and group polarization on public reason.

 Jus Post Bellum and Transitional Justice.
 Cambridge University Press, 2013.
 (Co-edited with Larry May.)

 In Progress: Political Epistemology (co-edited with Michael Hannon) Including contributions from: Kristoffer Ahlstrom-Vij, Elizabeth Anderson, Jason Brennan, Thomas Christiano, Catherine Elgin, David Estlund, Alexander Guerrero, Jennifer Lackey, Michael P. Lynch, Fabienne Peter, Jeroen de Ridder, Regina Rini, and Robert B. Talisse

 Analyzing the Legal Roots and Moral Core of Digital Consent, New Media & Society, forthcoming (Co-authored with Meg Leta Jones), doi.org/10.1177/1461444819831321